MinaFoundation/mina-on-chain-voting/README.md

 1. Ensure you're on the correct network (in this case devnet).
 2. Click on your address to copy it to the clipboard (we'll be using it in the next step).

-> Note: you must use an account which exists in the accounts ledger for the previous epoch.
-If you
-> create and utilize a brand new account, your vote will not be counted.

 3. Click on "Send."

 ![Ouro Home](./ouro_screens/1.home.png)